jedi-narwhal/VerticalSlice/README.md

 Here are the improvements I made since last playtesting.
 First, I made the npcs come and exit faster.
 I did this by adjusting my speed variable in my visual scripting graph.
 I also noticed this affected my transition time.
 Because of this, I had had to also to decrease the transition time.
 This contributed to the speed of the overall game.
 In addition, I fixed the bug of the ui click button popping up when the end screen popped up.
 Lastly, I added more npcs so that it can improve overall gameplay.

 ### Question #3: Content
 Here is the new content I added since last milestone.
 First, I added a "click on the alien to inspect" ui.
 I found that in my milestone 2 build, people were having trouble to know when to click the alien.
 I also added 2 new npcs.
 This gives the player more chances to play the game.
+I also added the shader.
+My shader activates when you click on it and deactivates click accept or deny.

 ## Milestone 4 Devlog
 Milestone 4 Devlog goes here.